10-15-5/Spotify-Playlist-Creator/README.md

 # Spotify Playlist Creator

-Given an m3u file, this script will create a Spotify playlist with the songs in the file.
+Given an m3u file, this script will create a Spotify playlist or update an existing playlist with the songs in the file.